 You also need to invest in a bike jersey.
 A good jersey should allow your body to breathe.
 It should also keep you warm as you go up the terrains of Colorado.

-Go for a jersey that features spandex material.
+Choose a jersey that features spandex material.
 Spandex reduces dragging and also wicks away sweat.
 Moreover, find a jersey that comes with a stand-up collar.

 This will protect your neck against the sun’s scorching heat during summer.
 Also, go for a jersey with a front zipper.
 This allows for more ventilation.